zstankow/db-design-atp/README.md

 - Tournaments
 - Players
 - Events
+- Accounts
 - Posts

 All the information is gathered to better understand the stats of the top players and most recent events.

 ## Objectives:

-- To successfully scrape relevant data from the website.
+- To successfully scrape relevant data from the Ultimate Tennis Statistics website.
 - Create a large DB of information about tennis players and past events.
+- Collect instagram account usernames and posts from ranked players.

 ## Methods and Used Libraries: